MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-trigger-power-automate-flows.md

 A custom action is a reusable action template that you can use in multiple triggers, in multiple Reflex items.
 Creating a custom action requires familiarity with Power Automate.
 However, once you have created a custom action, other Data Activator users can use the action in any trigger, without requiring any knowledge of Power Automate.

 A custom action defines how to call a specific external system from a Data Activator trigger using a flow.
-It defines a set of* input fields* to pass from your triggers to the flow, so that the flow can call the external system.
+It defines a set of *input fields* to pass from your triggers to the flow, so that the flow can call the external system.
 For example, suppose you wanted to define a custom action that sends an SMS message.
-The input fields for such an action might be “Phone number” and “Message”.
+The input fields for such an action might be *Phone number* and *Message*.
 This custom action would link to a flow that uses an SMS connector to send the message to the recipient.

 ### Name your action and add input fields

-To create a custom action, select “new custom action” from the ribbon in the design pane.
-Then, give your action a name such as “Send SMS message” and define the input fields (such as “Phone number” and “Message”).
+To create a custom action, select **new custom action** from the ribbon in the design pane.
+Then, give your action a name such as *Send SMS message* and define the input fields (such as *Phone number* and *Message*).

 :::image type="content" source="media/data-activator-detection-conditions/data-activator-detection-conditions-05.png" alt-text="Screenshot of creating a data activator new custom action.":::

 The next step is to define your flow in Power Automate.
-Select the “copy connection string” button, then select *Create Flow in Power Automate*.
+Select the *copy connection string* button, then select *Create Flow in Power Automate*.
 This creates a flow in Power Automate, and takes you to it so that you can define your flow.

 ### Define your flow